 Menstrual disorders are very common in female patients.
 In adolescents, they can be the cause of a significant amount of stress to both the patient and their parents.
 Variations of the menstrual cycle among this age group are broad and mainly caused by the immaturity of the hypothalamic-pituitary-ovarian (HPO) axis.
-Amenorrhea (either primary or secondary), abnormal uterine bleeding, and dysmenorrhea are conditions that require careful evaluation through a stepwise and logical manner.
+Abnormal uterine bleeding, amenorrhea, and dysmenorrhea are all conditions that require a logical and stepwise framework to properly evaluate and manage.

 Dysmenorrhea refers to painful menstruation and is the most common reason for which a female patient may refer to a gynecologist.
-It is characterized as primary in the absence of an underlying organic disease, and as secondary when there is evidence of pelvic pathology.
-Appropriate and early management of the patient is necessary to minimize the possibility of future complications regarding a woman's reproductive ability.
+Primary dysmenorrhea refers to dysmenorrhea devoid of any underlying organic disease; it is referred to as secondary when there is evidence of pelvic pathology.
+It is important to institute early and appropriate management to minimize the possibility of future complications regarding a woman's reproductive ability.

 Concise and Clear first introduction to menstrual disorders, presentation, definitions, guidelines and salient information for management,

 I like this material Professor was very nice Good lectures